ekuiter/torte-dashboard/README.md

 ### Writing the Homepage Description

 The home page description can be modified in `src/content/description.md`.
+Furthermore, the descriptions of the individual metrics can currently be modified inside the `init.json`, specifically under `plotData.*.description`.
 ### Generate Data

 Open `gen_initJson.ipybn`.
 At the top, you will find a cell labeled `CONFIG VARIABLES`.
 These specify various paths in the program.